 Preparing screen & flow variations for testing:

-The feature is in Bixby's development queue.
+The feature was added to the Bixby app.
 Based on learnings from this project, I designed two more similar features for Bixby: cleaning services and floral delivery.

 Curious about this Bixby feature?
 Have a moving story of your own?